 Sustainable Living Is Possible

-- We Eat Healthier - The longer we micro-farm in our back yard the happier we are and we eat more fresh healthy, less processed foods.
+- We Eat Healthier: The longer we micro-farm in our backyard, the happier we are and the more we eat fresh, healthy and less-processed foods.

-Sustainable micro-farming in your own backyard doesn't have to be a dream - it is possible if you put your mind to it and a whole lot of fun.
+Sustainable micro-farming in your own backyard doesn't have to be a dream—it is possible if you put your mind to it.
+It's also a whole lot of fun.

 Myths About Sustainable Living

 - "You need a large piece of land."
 This is far from the truth.
 Green living/sustainability is not only for farmers or landowners.
 Many people create sustainable gardens in their own backyards.
 We have created a sustainable garden over the last 18 months that has provided us with beautiful, fresh produce.
 We have had more than enough food from our garden, so much so that we have had to give vegetables and eggs to our friends.

 - "It is expensive to set up."
 Anytime you buy brand new equipment, it will cost you money.
 We have set up our gardens and chicken coop on a shoestring budget.
 We believe in upcycling and recycling and so everything we have set up has been from rubbish others have thrown out, materials from a recycle, waste centre or materials found on hard rubbish piles ready for collection.
 We have purchased very few new materials and if you keep your eyes open it is simple to find solutions.

 - "You have to follow permaculture rules."
 While knowing about permaculture and educating yourself is helpful through documentaries and videos, it is not imperative for creating a sustainable garden.
 Use your common sense as to where you want to place things in your garden.
 Practicality is more important than rules.
 Creating a sustainable garden does not have to follow the strict principles that permaculture sets out.
 We keep our herbs planted in containers outside our kitchen door because we use them frequently.
 Our chickens are at the end of the garden away from the house so as to not disturb us and to be near the compost heap when we clean their coop.